naymspace/backpex/guides/searching/full-text-search.md

 drop table(:film_reviews)
 ```

+> #### Important {: .info}
+>
+> Note that you must explicitly define up and down migrations.
+Otherwise, the index cannot be dropped.

-To enable full-text search, you need to specify the name of the generated column in the live resource of the
+To enable full-text search, you need to specify the name of the generated column in the live resource of the corresponding resource:
-corresponding resource.

 ```elixir
 # in the live resource